Joy Viado

 Teresita Joy de Leon Viado (April 10, 1959 – September 10, 2016) was a Filipino character actress, singer, and comedian known for playing Lola Paula in Luv U, Bebot in Kokey @ Ako and Aling Gloria in Cinco.

 Early life

 Teresita Joy de Leon Viado was raised in Pasig.
 She began her career as part of the children's show Eskwelahang Munti, not until she won the grand prize in the Fe S. Panlilio Scholarship singing contest in 1994, signifying her start of her singing career.
-In mid 1990s, she became part of the hit children's show Ang TV.
+In the mid-1990s, she became part of the hit children's show Ang TV.
 In 2000, she appeared and hosted IBC-13's noontime variety show, Lunch Break.

 She acted in theater plays, horror, drama, romance and comedy films.
 She also appeared in several television shows, particularly from ABS-CBN.